xyzdevio/convert-to-emoji/README.md

 Create github action that converts any items that follow the format :descr: to an actual visual emoji version of the text.

+This would be great to add to the action sequence that runs before a github pages deployment.

 ### Limitations:

 Dont want to use an extensive database here, so this will be limited by how many emojis there are out there that are easily grab-able (not grabbing all of emojipedia for ex).<br/>